 |2×Str + Size||Light||One-handed||Two-handed||Heavy|

-A weapon's bulk determines the speed class of attacks made with the weapon and whether it requires one or two hands.
+A weapon's bulk determines whether it is classified as a light, one-handed, two-handed, or heavy weapon for you.
 Add double your Strength and your Size and consult the table to the right to determine the highest bulk weapon you can wield in each category.
 If the weapon's bulk is greater than that shown for your heavy category, then you cannot effectively wield the weapon.

 |Heft Category||Weapon Held In|